IIFYM stands for: ‘If It Fits Your Macros’ and it can either be high in carbohydrate or very low in carbs.

 Food Quality Matters

-Diets such as LCHF, paleo, and other real food-based diets emphasize the quality of dietary fats.
+As a quick example, diets such as LCHF, paleo, and other “real food” diets emphasize the quality of dietary fats.

 However, in the IIFYM diet, the source of fat is less important than whether or not it fits into the desired calorie and macro range.